ManuelElizaldi/PyStrava/FunctionsDocumentation.md

 This function will output a json with all the workouts and the details that are not present in the 'general_table' table.
 This information can be used to build dashboards and statistical models.

 # CleanWorkoutJson
-This function will clean the output from the function 'GetAllWorkouts'.
+This function will clean the json output from the function 'GetAllWorkouts'.
 The following actions will be performed:
+   - Convert distance to kilometers.
+   - Change name of column moving_time to workout_time_min.
+   - Convert time from seconds to minutes.
+   - Format date.
+   - Converts distance from meters to kilometers.
+   - Format longitude and latitude.
+   - Filters out columns not being used in the script.
+   - Extract the laps for each workout and performes formatting calculations.
+Laps then are added as a column to the output table.

+# CreateScoreColumns
+This function takes the DataFrame ('df') table output from the 'CleanWorkoutJson' function as an argument.
+It calculates the effort scores based on each workout's metrics.

+# EffortLevelBreakdown
+This function takes the 'df' table as an argument and generates a detailed breakdown description of the workouts.
+It includes various pieces of information, such as:
-   -
+   - CHECKPOINT !